 Smaller influencers are more like ambassadors.
 They are happy to spread your message in a positive way without too many changes.
 They like your brand and want to shout about it to their friends.

 These ambassadors will often focus on more niche topics than mainstream names.
 They share things that reflect their personality and are likely to have followers with the same views.
 This allows you to work with people who have a real passion for a topic that fits perfectly with your brand.

 6. You’re Able to Work With More of Them

 Because they are cheaper, you are able to work with more ambassadors at a time.
 This improves your reach and also allows you to cover many audience segments with one campaign.

 7. It Can Save You Time

 When you work with bigger names there is often more paperwork.
 And as you are spending large sums of money to work with them, you need to pick the perfect people.
-Once selected, contacting and agreeing terms is a long process, and in the end they may not even get your message out in the way you wanted.
+Once selected, contacting and agreeing on terms is a long process, and in the end, they may not even get your message out in the way you wanted.